Supergirl (1984 film): Home media

 International Video Entertainment paid $3.2 million for North American home video rights, one of the largest deals at the time, and released the Tri-Star-edited 105-minute U.S. version in 1985.
 The film has since been released several times on VHS, Betamax, laserdisc, and DVD.
 In 1990, the same 105-minute U.S. cut was re-released on VHS by Avid Home Entertainment.
 By the mid-1990s, the rights to the film were acquired by Pueblo Film Licensing (successor-in-interest to the Salkind production company) and French production company StudioCanal.
-By this time Anchor Bay Entertainment had assumed the video rights, where it was re-issued on VHS in 1998 as the "114-minute cut" under the Anchor Bay Entertainment Family Movies label.
+By this time, Anchor Bay Entertainment had assumed the video rights, where it was reissued on VHS in 1998 as the "114-minute cut" under the Anchor Bay Entertainment Family Movies label.
+Its first DVD release was by the independent home video company Anchor Bay Entertainment in 2000, under license from the then-rights holder StudioCanal.
+Warner Bros.
+Pictures acquired the rights to the film and reissued it on DVD late in 2006 to coincide with the release of Superman Returns.
+Although it is canon with the Christopher Reeve Superman films, it was often not included in any of the Superman DVD or Blu-ray box sets by Warner Bros.
+Pictures until the release of the 100th Anniversary Blu-ray Boxset - Action, Adventure, and Fantasy version, where it was bundled with other DC Comics films which included the Christopher Reeve Superman films, to celebrate Warner’s 100th Anniversary.
 For their DVD release on 8 August 2000, two versions were issued.
 The first of these was a 2-disc "Limited Edition" set (limited to 50,000 copies only) featuring the 124-minute "International Version" (never seen in the United States, which was digitally mastered by THX for this DVD release), along with a 138-minute "director's cut", which had been discovered in StudioCanal's archives.
 The second version was a single-disc version featuring the 124-minute "International Version", with many bonus features: a 16-page full color booklet; Audio Commentary with Director Jeannot Szwarc and Special Project Consultant Scott Michael Bosco; "The Making of Supergirl" Featurette; U.S. & Foreign Theatrical Trailers; U.S. TV Spots; Original Storyboards; Still & Poster Galleries; and Talent Bios (these extra features were also available on the 2-disc "Limited Edition" set).
-Anchor Bay re-issued a new VHS release once again, this time the 124-minute "International Version" coinciding with the DVD release, both a separate fullscreen and widescreen editions (widescreen version labeled as the "Collector's Edition") under different packaging artwork and digitally mastered by THX.
+Anchor Bay reissued a new VHS release once again, this time the 124-minute "International Version" coinciding with the DVD release, both a separate fullscreen and widescreen editions (widescreen version labeled as the "Collector's Edition") under different packaging artwork and digitally mastered by THX.
 The "Director's Cut" DVD was made from the last print known to exist of the cut, which was apparently prepared for possible television broadcast before the film was edited into its various versions.
 This longer version was never broadcast on network television in the United States, though it is believed to have been distributed in syndication worldwide.